 Cash Flows.
-Cash flows provided by operating activities were \$216.8 million during 2021 as net income of \$377.8 million was partially offset by cash outflows due to loan originations exceeding loan sales in our Agency Business, increases in unsecured loan fundings and decreases in the fair value of our Swaps, as well as certain other non-cash net income adjustments (increases in interest receivables from portfolio growth in our Structured Business).
+Cash flows provided by operating activities totaled \$1.10 billion during 2022 and consisted primarily of net cash inflows of \$650.4 million as a result of loan sales exceeding loan originations in our Agency Business and net income of \$353.8 million, as well as certain other non-cash net income adjustments.

-Cash flows used in investing activities totaled \$6.75 billion during 2021.
-Loan and investment activity (originations and payoffs /paydowns) comprise the majority of our investing activities.
-Loan originations from our Structured Business totaling \$9.21 billion, net of payoffs and paydowns of \$2.37 billion, resulted in net cash outflows of \$6.84 billion.
+Cash flows used in investing activities totaled \$2.32 billion during 2022.
+Loan and investment activity (originations and payoffs/paydowns) comprise the majority of our investing activities.
+Loan originations from our Structured Business totaling \$5.96 billion, net of payoffs and paydowns of \$3.42 billion and proceeds from the sale of \$397.3 million of structured loans, resulted in net cash outflows of \$2.13 billion.

-Cash flows provided by financing activities totaled \$6.89 billion during 2021 and consisted primarily of net proceeds of \$3.39 billion from CLO activity, net cash inflows of \$2.25 billion from debt facility activities (financed loan originations were greater than facility paydowns) and \$1.70 billion of proceeds from the issuance of common and preferred stock and senior unsecured notes, partially offset by \$227.1 million of distributions to our stockholders and OP Unit holders and \$92.8 million for the redemption of preferred stock.
+Cash flows provided by financing activities totaled \$1.57 billion during 2022 and consisted primarily of net proceeds of \$1.96 billion from securitized debt activity, \$486.3 million of proceeds from the issuance of common and preferred stock and \$124.6 million from senior unsecured notes activity, partially offset by net cash outflows of \$617.0 million from debt facility activities (facility paydowns were greater than financed loan originations) and \$321.7 million of distributions to our stockholders and OP Unit holders.

 Agency Business Requirements.
 The Agency Business is subject to supervision by certain regulatory agencies.
 Among other things, these agencies require us to meet certain minimum net worth, operational liquidity and restricted liquidity collateral requirements, purchase and loss obligations and compliance with reporting requirements.
-Our adjusted net worth and operational liquidity exceeded the agencies' requirements as of December 31, 2021.
-Our restricted liquidity and purchase and loss obligations were satisfied with letters of credit totaling \$50.0 million and \$18.7 million of cash collateral.
+Our adjusted net worth and operational liquidity exceeded the agencies' requirements at December 31, 2022.
+Our restricted liquidity and purchase and loss obligations were satisfied with letters of credit totaling \$69.0 million.
 See Note 14 for details about our performance regarding these requirements.